ys112/PeerPrep/README.md

     - You do not need to install dependencies individually within subfolders.
 1. You would have been provided a JSON file containing Firebase service account credentials.\
   Place it in `.firebase/service-account.json`.
+1. Make a copy of `jwt_secret.example` and name it `jwt_secret.txt`.
+Change its contents for security reasons.

 **Only** if the questions database has yet to be initialised and is thus empty: